lit/lit.dev/packages/lit-dev-content/site/guide/components/styles.md

 ### Styling the shadow tree {#shadowroot}

-LitElement templates are rendered into a shadow tree by default.
+Lit templates are rendered into a shadow tree by default.
 Styles scoped to an element's shadow tree don't affect the main document or other shadow trees.
 Similarly, with the exception of [inherited CSS properties](#inheritance), document-level styles don't affect the contents of a shadow tree.

 When you use standard CSS selectors, they only match elements in your component's shadow tree.
 This means you can often use very simple selectors since you don't have to worry about them accidentally styling other parts of the page; for example: `input`, `*`, or `#my-element`.